cucumber/docs/content/cucumber/api.md

 # Step Arguments

-In the example above Cucumber extracts the text `48` from the step, converts it to an `int` and passes it as an argument to the {{% stepdef-body %}}.
+In the example given in [step definitions](/cucumber/step-definitions) Cucumber extracts the text `48` from the step, converts it to an `int` and passes it as an argument to the {{% stepdef-body %}}.

 The number of parameters in the {{% stepdef-body %}} has to match the number of {{% expression-parameter %}}s in the expression.
 (If there is a mismatch, Cucumber will throw an error).